mshakya/PiReT-OME/README.md

 PiReT uses biofinformatic tools, many of which are available in [bioconda](https://bioconda.github.io).
 For installing `PiReT` we have provided a script `bioconda_INSTALL.sh` that checks if the required dependencies are in your path and installs if they are not found (download binaries within the PiReT directory and adds the path to your `~/.bashrc` or `~/.bash_profile`) it.
 Additionally, `sudo` priviledges are not needed for installation.

+##Test
+We have provided small test data set to check if the installation was successful or not.
+Test fastq files can be found in `test_data/fastqs` and corresponding reference fasta files are found in `test_data/data`.
+To run the test:

+``
+cd test_data

+# if you are in a LINUX system:
+sh ./test_pipeline_linux.sh

+# if you are in Mac OS X:
+sh ./test_pipeline_MacOSX.sh
+``
+In `OS X El Capitan v10.11.6` on a MacBook Pro (2.8 GHz Intel COre i7) with 16GB 1600 MHz DDR3 memory it took 27m20.219s for the test run with single processor.

 ##Dependencies
 PiReT run require fowllowing dependencies which should be in your path.
 It will be installed, if its not.